 Consultations: Students are encouraged to use the on-line discussion tools found on the course moodle-site.

-Matters concerning course content & administration should be referred to the conveners.
+Matters concerning course content & administration should be referred to the convener.
 Class-room teachers have responsibility for arrangements within their respective classes.
-All questions about the industrial training requirements should be addressed to the School Industrial Training coordinator.

 Course details